wattsworth/joule/docs/cli.rst

 Arguments
     -s, --start: timestamp or descriptive string, if omitted start reading at the beginning of SOURCE -e, --end: timestamp or descriptive string, if omitted read to the end of SOURCE

+consolidate
+'''''''''''

+merge data intervals with short gaps

+Usage
+    joule data consolidate ~ [-s] [-e] [--max-gap] STREAM

+Arguments
+    -s, --start:     timestamp or descriptive string, if omitted start at the beginning of STREAM -e, --end:       timestamp or descriptive string, if omitted run to the end of STREAM -m, --max-gap:   remove intervals shorter than this (in us).
+Default is 2 seconds

 admin
 +++++